CodePushGo/website/src/content/blog/en/capacitor-community-forums-for-plugin-developers.md

 ### Main Points

-Community forums play a key role in Capacitor plugin development.
+Community forums play a key role in React Native plugin development.
 They offer a space for quick idea validation, troubleshooting, and knowledge sharing among peers.
-These forums also keep you updated on the latest trends and practices in the Capacitor ecosystem.
+These forums also keep you updated on the latest trends and practices in the React Native ecosystem.
 With official documentation, active community support, and a variety of tools, the plugin ecosystem becomes a strong foundation for developers.
 Engaging actively allows you to gain expert insights and build meaningful connections within the community.

 ### Getting Started